-Italy's Conte survives no-confidence vote to stave off government collapse
+Italy’s Conte survives no-confidence vote to stave off government collapse

-The outcome gives Italy a degree of continuity but will also force Conte to govern with the slimmest of margins — a drawback for a coalition that is drawing up pandemic restrictions, handling vaccine distribution, and trying to navigate a steep economic recovery.
+The outcome gives Italy a degree of continuity but will also force Conte to govern with the slimmest of margins — a drawback for a coalition that is drawing up pandemic restrictions, handling vaccine distribution and trying to navigate a steep economic recovery.

 Had Conte not won the confidence vote, it would have opened the door to a far greater degree of tumult.
-Italy could have wound up with an unelected, unity government — or elections could have handed power to a group of far-right, anti-European parties.
+Italy could have wound up with an unelected unity government — or elections could have handed power to a group of far-right, anti-European parties.

-Across Italy, voters remain baffled about why the country endured a week of political chaos that left almost nobody better off.
+Across Italy, voters are baffled about why the country endured a week of political chaos that left almost nobody better off.
 Renzi told Italians that his gambit to pull out of the government was based on policy disagreements over the economic recovery, but most saw it as an attempt to revive his political career and oust his rival, Conte.
-Now, his left-center party awkwardly sits outside of power, alongside the far-right.
+Now, his left-center party awkwardly sits outside of power, alongside the far right.
 And Conte, though weakened, is still standing.

-Former Italian prime minister Enrico Letta said in a phone interview that Renzi’s move had been “crazy, irresponsible, incomprehensible” — as well as politically suicidal.
+Former Italian prime minister Enrico Letta said in a phone interview that Renzi’s move was “crazy, irresponsible, incomprehensible” — as well as politically suicidal.
 He said the government might be more stable in the long run by parting ways with somebody who had been agitating from the inside.
 But he said Italy’s system, so dependent on parliamentary approval, is punishing for minority governments.

 “It’s almost impossible” to govern with a minority, Letta said.
 “In the next months there is the need to try to enlarge the [support].”

-Analysts say Conte could still do that by trying to lure additional independents and centrists, including potentially disenchanted members of Renzi’s party.
+Analysts say Conte could still do that by luring additional independents and centrists, including potentially disenchanted members of Renzi’s party.

-In the senate vote, 156 voted in favor of the government and 140 against, with 16 abstaining.
+In the Senate vote, 156 voted in favor of the government and 140 against, with 16 abstaining.

 The senators in Renzi’s party abstained from voting for or against Conte because party members didn’t want to fully join hands with the far-right League and the Brothers of Italy, the kind of sovereigntist parties that Renzi has spent much of his career attacking.
 Renzi created his party in 2019 by breaking away from the much larger Democratic Party, one of the current coalition members, and his former allies in that party were critical of his move.